davidumoru/verifyr/README.md

 To install and set up the project, follow these steps:

 1. Clone the repository to your local machine: `git clone https://github.com/davidumoru/staffVerify.git`
-2. Navigate to the project directory `cd your-repository`
+2. Navigate to the project directory `cd staffVerify`
 3. Run `npm install` to install the project dependencies.

 ## Usage